brucou/react-state-driven/README.md

 First of all, we use `React.createElement` but you could just as well use jsx `<Machine ... />`, that really is but an implementation detail.
 In our implementation we are mostly using core React API and [hyperscript](https://github.com/mlmorg/react-hyperscript) rather than jsx.
-Then keep in mind that when we write the machine, we refer to the state machine whose graph has been given previously.
+Then keep in mind that when we write 'the machine', we refer to the state machine whose graph has been given previously.
 When we want to refer to the `Machine` component, we will always specifically precise that.

 Our state machine is basically a function which takes an input and returns an output.
 The inputs